rohithkumar2405/CoronovirusPrediction/README.md

 This is final year project done by ,

-ROHITH KUMAR K
+ROHITH KUMAR K and RANJITH B ,
-RANJITH B
 RAJALAKSHMI INSTITUTE OF TECHNOLOGY, CHENNAI .